-Cylindrocladium black rot (CBR): Bailey, Sugg, Sullivan, and Wynne are partially resistant to CBR.
-Disease severity in suspectible varieties can be reduced by good nematode control and delayed planting to May 10 or later.
+Cylindrocladium black rot (CBR): Bailey, Bailey II, Sugg, Sullivan, and Wynne are resistant to CBR and when planted to fields with good rotation practices (3-year rotation out of peanut or longer) CBR is rarely a problem.
+In fields with a history of severe CBR even resistant varieties may be impacted by the disease, but disease severity can be reduced by good nematode control and delayed planting to May 10 or later.
 Cool, wet conditions at planting favor epidemics of CBR.

-Sclerotinia blight: Sullivan, and Bailey are partially resistant to this disease.
+Sclerotinia blight: Sullivan, Bailey, and Bailey II are partially resistant to this disease.
 Early planting at seed rates of 110 lb/A or lower can reduce the susceptibility of varieties in some years.
 However, this practice will increase the risk of tomato spotted wilt disease.